Gary M. Heidnik: 1986–1987: Serial rape and murder

 Heidnik used electric shock as a form of torture.
 At one point, he forced three of his captives, bound in chains, into a pit.
-Heidnik ordered Rivera and another woman to fill the hole with water, and then forced Rivera to help him apply electric current from a stripped extension cord to the women's chains.
-Deborah Dudley was electrocuted to death, and Heidnik disposed of her body in the Pine Barrens in New Jersey.
+Heidnik ordered Rivera and another woman to fill the hole with water, and then forced Rivera to help him apply electric current from a stripped extension cord to the women's chains; 23-year-old Deborah Dudley was electrocuted, and Heidnik disposed of her body in the New Jersey Pine Barrens.

 On January 18, 1987, Heidnik abducted Jacqueline Askins.
 The youngest of the six victims, Askins was only 18 years old at the time of her abduction.
-On May 5, 2018, a special report titled "Gary Heidnik's House of Horrors, 30 years later" was aired, and featured an interview in which Askins recounted that Heidnik wrapped duct tape around the mouths of the victims, and stabbed them in their ears with a screwdriver.
+On May 5, 2018, a special report titled "Gary Heidnik's House of Horrors, 30 years later" was aired, featuring an interview in which Askins recounted that Heidnik wrapped duct tape around the mouths of the victims and stabbed them in their ears with a screwdriver.

-On March 23, 1987, Heidnik and Rivera abducted Agnes Adams.
+On March 23, 1987, Heidnik and Rivera abducted 24-year-old Agnes Adams.
 The next day, Rivera convinced Heidnik to let her go, temporarily, so she could visit her family.
 He drove her to a gas station and said that he would wait for her there.
 She walked to her boyfriend's house; she initially wanted to confront Heidnik, but then decided to call the police instead.
 The responding officers, noting chafing from chains on her leg, went to the gas station and detained Heidnik.
-His purported best friend, Cyril ("Tony") Brown, was also arrested.
+His purported best friend, Cyril Brown, was also arrested.
 Brown was released on $50,000 bail and an agreement that he would testify against Heidnik.
-In part, Brown admitted that he had witnessed Lindsay's death in the basement and he also admitted that he had witnessed Heidnik's dismemberment of her body.
+In part, Brown admitted that he had witnessed Lindsay's death in the basement and that he had witnessed Heidnik's dismemberment of her body.
 Shortly after his arrest in April 1987, Heidnik attempted to hang himself in his jail cell.